 What to Expect

-Depending on the individual's situation, the patient may have additional blood tests either before or after seeing a physician.
-X-rays, CT scans, and/or MRI scans may be ordered.
-Some patients may be asked to have a bone marrow aspiration and biopsy during this visit.
+As part of the UNC evaluation, a patient may have additional blood tests either before or after seeing a physician.
+X-rays, CT, MRI, and/or PET scans may be also ordered.
+Some patients may be asked to undergo a bone marrow aspiration and biopsy as part of their evaluation.
 Patients should be prepared to spend up to two or three hours for a full evaluation in the clinic.
 On rare occasions, we recommend that patients be admitted to the hospital that same day for immediate treatment.

-Hematologic malignancies can be very different from each other.
-Thus, there are a number of possible treatment options.
+Multiple myeloma, amyloidosis and related disorders can be very different from each other.
+Thus, there are a number of possible management options for your condition.
 These may include:

 - Careful observation over time